Boltzmann transport theory of magnon-exciton drag: Coupled magnon and exciton transport

+where the transformation coefficients are discussed in Appendix~\ref{app:Xs}.
+Note that within our approximations the interactions with magnons in different branches $\sigma =+$ and $-$ are independent.}

 The Hamiltonian is quadratic in the magnon operators, hence, the interaction involves two-magnon processes.
 It is the specifics of the system in the absence of external magnetic field.
-Overall, there are three types of two-magnon processes: scattering, two-magnon absorption and two-magnon emission, as depicted in Fig.~\ref{fig:XMint}.
+Overall, there are three types of two-magnon processes: scattering, two-magnon absorption and two-magnon emission, as depicted in Fig.~\ref{fig:XMint}. \addZakhar{Since the branches are independent, all the processes contain both magnons from the same magnon branch.}

+\addZakhar{The characteristic wavevectors for the relevant scattering processes are of the order of thermal wavevectors of excitons and magnons or even smaller for non-equilibrium magnons which are generated optically~\cite{Sun:2024aa}.
+They are much lower than the inverse Bohr radius and characteristic wavevectors of $X^{\pm\pm}_{\bm k}$ saturation, see Appendix~\ref{app:Xs}.
+Thus, the matrix elements in this limit are